 Start Gate Solenoid

-The optional solenoid (and supporting circuit) allow the start gate to be opened remotely (usually via software).
+The optional solenoid (and supporting circuit) allows the start gate to be opened remotely (usually via software).

 MORE INFORMATION TO COME.